jatindera/Flutter-Projects/flutterbot_dialogflow/README.md

 9. Open Android/app/build.gradle and make sure that min sdk is 21

+10. Most Important: Open file lib/main.dart.
+Go to line number 112, i.e.
+var projectid = "flutter-dialogflow-sowrtc";

+In your case, you need to change this value.
+Open credentials.json and look for your project id.

 That is it.
 Run your flutter app and you are good to go.
 Thanks.